The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company, through the ordinary course of business, requires access to sensitive customer, supplier, employee and Company data.
 While the Company has implemented extensive security measures, including limiting the amount of sensitive information retained, a breach of its systems could compromise sensitive data and could go unnoticed for some time.
 Such an event could result in negative publicity and reputational harm, remediation costs, legal claims and fines that could have an adverse effect on the Company’s financial results.
 Third-party service providers that perform critical business functions for the Company or have access to sensitive information within the Company also may be vulnerable to security breaches and information technology risks that could adversely affect the Company.

 The Company’s information systems experience ongoing and often sophisticated cyberattacks by a variety of sources with the apparent aim to breach the Company’s cyber-defenses.
+The Company may face increased cyber risk due to the increased use of employee owned devices, work from home arrangements, and the proposed separation of Knife River Holding Company.
 Although the incidents the Company has experienced to date have not had a material effect on its business, financial condition or results of operations, such incidents could have a material adverse effect in the future as cyberattacks continue to increase in frequency and sophistication.
 The Company is continuously reevaluating the need to upgrade and/or replace systems and network infrastructure.
 These upgrades and/or replacements could adversely impact operations by imposing substantial capital expenditures, creating delays or outages, or experiencing difficulties transitioning to new systems.
 System disruptions, if not anticipated and appropriately mitigated, could adversely affect the Company.

 General risk factors that could impact the Company’s businesses.